sowrhoop/Multiple-Projects-in-a-Single-Pod/README.md

 1. Build and push: `docker build -f Dockerfile.supervisor -t your-username/two-in-one:latest . && docker push your-username/two-in-one:latest`
 2. In the Pod Template, set image to `your-username/two-in-one:latest` and expose `8000` and `3000`.
 3. Launch the pod.

+## Extras: Ports, Healthchecks, GPU

+- Ports via Supervisor: you can set `SERVICE_A_PORT` and `SERVICE_B_PORT` env vars on the single-image (Supervisor) container to change default ports (8000/3000). `supervisord.conf` reads these at runtime.
+- Healthchecks: `compose.yaml` and `compose.images.yaml` include HTTP healthchecks on `/`.
+They require `curl`, which is installed in both service images.
+- GPU images: for single-image (Supervisor) usage, GPU-enabled alternatives are provided:
+  - `Dockerfile.supervisor.gpu` (monorepo)
+  - `Dockerfile.supervisor.multirepo.gpu` (multi-repo)
+  - `services/service-a/Dockerfile.gpu` (if Service A needs CUDA runtime) Use these only if you need GPU libraries inside the container.
+On Runpod, assigning a GPU to the pod exposes it to both containers; Node usually doesn’t require a CUDA base.